-African breadfruit (ukwa) is definitely one of the popular Igbo foods,
+African breadfruit (ukwa) is definitely one of the popular foods in Nigeria, it is a well-known delicacy in Igboland.

 People keep wondering ‘what is African breadfruit?’ and how to prepare it the exact way an Igbo person would like it.

-The majority of the questions I get via my contact form are from ladies that are married to a Nigerian man, What to serve a Yoruba man for dinner?
-What to serve an igbo man for for breakfast and stuff like that.
+The majority of the questions I get via my contact form are from ladies that are married to a Nigerian man, I get questions like – what to serve a Yoruba man for dinner?
+What to serve an Igbo man for breakfast and stuff like that.

 That was the main reason I started an entirely new series on foods eaten by different Nigerian ethnic groups and here we are dealing with African breadfruit (ukwa) as one of the popular Igbo foods.